splynx/docs/files/en/configuring_tariff_plans/bundle_plans/bundle_plans.md

 **Automatic renewal** → enables/disables automatic renewal of the contract.

-**Auto reactivate when deposit become more then minimal balance** → enables/disables reactivation of customer services if customers account balance is more than the minimal set in their billing settings and sufficient to pay for the services
+**Auto reactivate when deposit become more then minimum balance** → enables/disables reactivation of customer services if customers account balance is more than the minimum set in their billing settings and sufficient to pay for the services

 **Prior cancellation fee** → price of prior cancellation of the contract.